The 2016 primary races are nearing their end, with just over a few months before the national conventions.

 What are the different types of delegates?

 Pledged delegates: A delegate who pledges support for a specific candidate and if elected to attend the national convention, is expected to vote for that candidate.
-Congressional district delegates and at-large delegates are types of pledged delegates.
+They are allocated to candidates based on the primaries and caucuses.
+Pledged delegates include congressional district delegates, at-large delegates and PLEOs.

-PLEO: Party leaders and elected officials are additional pledged Democratic delegates who are delegates in the state they represent.
-They can be local elected officials or party leadership.
+PLEO: Party leaders and elected officials are pledged Democratic delegates who are delegates in the state they represent.
+They can be local elected officials or party leadership, and they are selected to be delegates by the DNC.

 RNC-member delegates: The RNC-member delegates are the RNC national committeeman, national committeewoman and state chair from each state.
 In some states they are pledged based on the outcomes of the caucuses or primaries, but in others, they can vote for any candidate at the convention.